 - Raw data will only be accessible to XXXXXXXX and to no other individual or entity, nor will it be published or made available for public viewing in its raw state.
-It may be used in analysis and summaries that are then published or reported to clients without issue. - ii.
+It may be, used in analysis and summaries that are then published or reported to clients without issue. - ii.
 The information may not be transcribed or reproduced in any manner, unless authorized in writing by the CPW representative and signatory identified below.
 Locations may be displayed spatially if necessary to their stated purpose, but only in a manner and at a scale where specific locations of individual points cannot be derived. - iii.
 The information will be used for the requested purpose described above and for no other purpose.
 The information will be destroyed upon completion of the project and may not be kept for future use.
-Any future requirements for the data will involve a new data request to ensure the most up-to-date data is used. - Requests involving biological interpretation or use of the information beyond the stated purposes will be referred to CPW aquatic biologists. - CPW does approve the passing of summary reports, based on this data, to the reported end-user (XXXXXXXXXXX) at the end of this project.
+Any future requirements for the data will involve a new data request to ensure the most up-to-date data is used. - Requests involving biological interpretation or use of the information beyond the stated purposes will be referred to CPW aquatic biologists.

-☐ For Summarized Data
+☑ For Summarized Data